 For example, you could produce a series of three short blog posts that focus on the key findings from your research.
 Just remember to link back to the original piece of content; this way, if your audience wants to further their reading, they can dive into that whitepaper without having to rummage around your website trying to find it.

 People love consuming video content, and as you’ve probably heard, this is set to continue.
-If you’re looking for a quick, easy, and inexpensive way of producing video content, then think about shooting a video based on your blog post.
+If you’re looking for a quick, easy, and inexpensive way of producing video content, consider shooting a video based on your blog post.
 You’ve done the hard work and can even use your blog as the basis for the script. #Winning

 Subscribe to one or both of our newsletters